Employment Lawyers Melbourne

 Understanding Employment Law for Employers

 At Sanicki Lawyers, we recognise that employees are the core of any business.
-Our employment law services are here to help you build and maintain successful, legally sound workplace relationships—whether you’re navigating new hires or addressing challenging issues.
+Our team of employment lawyers in Melbourne is here to help you build and maintain successful, legally sound workplace relationships — whether you’re navigating new hires or addressing challenging issues.

 Employment law is essential for creating a fair, balanced workplace.
-From contracts to compliance, our team offers guidance across the full spectrum of employment law to ensure you’re always informed and protected.
+From contracts to compliance, our employment law firm offers guidance across the full spectrum of employment law to ensure you’re always informed and protected.
 With Sanicki Lawyers, you can expect practical, timely advice tailored to meet your business’s needs, large or small.

 Rights of Employees

-We also act for employees who have been presented with employment contracts or are seeking advice on their application.
-We advise on issues including the enforceability of post-termination restraints, unlawful termination and redundancy.
+We also act for individuals who have been presented with employment contracts or are seeking legal advice for employees.
+Our lawyers assist with matters such as the enforceability of post-termination restraints, unlawful termination and redundancy.
+For those facing serious workplace issues, our experienced workplace discrimination lawyers and unfair dismissal lawyers can provide the representation and support needed to protect your rights.

 Testimonials